 Why this report is so cheap?

-1. Reports offered in this portal are produced by a small group of academic writers headed by John Dudovski.
+1. Reports offered in this portal are produced by a small team led by academic writer John Dudovski.

 2. Our reports are shorter compared to reports produced by large research companies.
 Company reports are produced to assist with academic works of business students in particular.
 Therefore, all points that do not relate to academic needs of business students are left out.